 As you can see, working on your buyer personas will allow you to better understand your customers and, ultimately, that will strengthen your relationships with them and allow them to last for a lot longer.

 Now that you know the answers to questions like "What is a buyer persona?" and "Why is it considered important to focus on the buyer persona?", it's time to start working on yours.
-Download your buyer persona template today!
+Use the make-my-buyer-persona online tool today!